Kashmiri students allegedly attacked in Punjab college after India-Pakistan T20 match

 India lost to Pakistan by 10 wickets in the match held on Sunday evening in Dubai.

 After the attack, police brought the situation under control at the Bhai Gurdas Institute of Engineering and Technology, NDTV reported.
-However, the police have not given an official statement on the matter yet.

 In a video widely shared on social media a student can be heard saying that they were attacked by “UP waale” (people from Uttar Pradesh) after the match.